kekse1/count.php/README.md

 **Update**: I admit it could be better to use multiple files (which I wanted to avoid in this version), maybe with classes.
-The current code loads certain parts only if necessary, but it could be even better to distribute the code over many files, so a `require_once` would reduce the overhead in a maximum...
+The current code loads certain parts only if necessary, but it could be even better to distribute the code over many files, so a `require_once` would reduce the overhead to a maximum...

 ### # Installation via [Composer](https://getcomposer.org/)?
 I'm pretty sure there's no real 'installation' necessary here.. additionally, there are also **no real